tailhook/vagga/docs/installation.rst

    1 (on fast i7) to 4 hours and more on a laptop.
 Subsequent builds are much faster (less than minute on my laptop).

+   Alternatively you can run ``vagga cached-make`` instead of ``vagga make``.
+   This downloads pre-built image that we use to run in Travis CI.
+This may be changed in future.

 There is also a ``vagga build-packages`` command which builds ubuntu and binary package and puts them into ``dist/``.